Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Constrained Bayesian multiobjective optimization: proposed algorithms

-where $\widehat{Z}(\mathbf{x}_{\min})$ is the stochastic kriging prediction at $\mathbf{x}_{\min}$ (i.e. the point having the lowest sample mean for the scalarized objective among all feasible points already sampled), and $\phi(\cdot)$ and $\Phi(\cdot)$ are the standard normal density and standard normal distribution function.
-The notation $\widehat{s}(\mathbf{x}^{(*)})$ refers to the ordinary kriging standard deviation, which allows for balancing exploration and exploitation during optimization \cite{Forr09,gramacy2020surrogates,zhan2020expected}:
+where $\widehat{Z}_{SK}(\mathbf{x}_{\min})$ is the SK prediction for the scalarized function ($Z_{\pmb{\lambda}}$) at $\mathbf{x}_{\min}$ (i.e., the point having the lowest sample mean for the scalarized objective among all feasible points already sampled), and $\phi(\cdot)$ and $\Phi(\cdot)$ are the standard normal density and standard normal distribution function, respectively \citep{quan2013simulation,Seb19}.
+For an arbitrary input location, the corresponding constrained MEI (denoted cMEI-SK) is given by